 We can share our homesteading and farming knowledge as well as expose workawayers to the Appalachian folk culture that surrounds us.
 Bluegrass music is huge here, especially in our small town of Marshall (35 minutes away) where, under normal circumstances, there is live music 3 times a week.
 Our neighbor is also an old time farmer, born and raised on our road, and is always eager to have someone to listen to his stories of the old days- it’s one of our forms of free entertainment here.
 There is also the progressive culture of Asheville not too far away, and always unique and interesting things to explore in the city.

-We have many construction projects high on our priority list (building a chicken coop, installing fencing around the vegetable garden, fixing up the root cellar) as well as renovations on the farmhouse (renovating the bathroom into a shower sauna, painting walls, patching up holes for winter).
-Gardening and expanding our vegetable garden is an ongoing project, we plant a new bed of root vegetables (carrots, beets, turnips) every other week, harvesting and processing food (we will be getting winter squash, corn and a bunch of tomatoes soon which we are going to can).
+We have many construction projects high on our priority list (building a chicken coop, installing fencing around the vegetable garden, fixing up the root cellar) as well as continuous upgrades to the farmhouse .
+Gardening and expanding our vegetable garden will be an ongoing project, we'll plant a new bed of root vegetables (carrots, beets, turnips) every other week, harvesting and processing food (we will be getting winter squash, corn and a bunch of tomatoes soon which we are going to can).
 Trail clearing of overgrown flora and stray trash is always helpful.
 We will have more projects and maintenance tasks accumulate as the farm expands!

 Dieser Gastgeber bietet Sprachaustausch an